burhanahmed1/DSA/README.md

 Implementation of Doubly Linked List in such a way that we can change the position of head.

 ## 14. Fibonacci_Recursive :
+Implementation of a recursive global function to find the Fibonacci number.

 ## 15. Hashing :

 ## 16. Hashing_FamilyWizard :